metron-labs/metron-demisto-content/Packs/SafebreachV2/Integrations/SafebreachContentManagement/README.md

 ### safebreach-get-available-simulator-count

 ***
-This command gives all details related to account, we are using this to find assigned simulator quota
+This command gives all details related to account, we are using this to find assigned simulator quota.

 #### Base Command